KankanD/Batify-Spotify-Web-Clone/README.md

 # Batify Web (A Spotify Web Clone)

 Hey!
 I'm Kankan Dastidar, an IT Undergrad and a Full-Stack Enthusiast.
-This is one of my personal projects that I've created and that's what I want to showcase in this repository.
+This is one of my personal projects, a landing page clone of the already familiar Spotify Web with a nice ring to it "Batify".
+In this repository, I want to showcase exactly what I did while working on this project.

 ## Why a static website?